Alun Pugh

 Alun John Pugh (born 9 June 1955) is a Welsh politician who served as the Member of the National Assembly for Wales (AM) for Clwyd West from 1999 to 2007.
 A member of Welsh Labour, he is a former Welsh Assembly Government Minister for Culture, Welsh Language and Sport.
 Pugh lives in Ruthin but resided in Deganwy, Conwy for much of his time in North Wales.
 He has learnt Welsh as an adult.

 Early life

 Pugh was born in Llwynypia, Mid Glamorgan, into a poor coal mining family.
 He has a degree in business finance and post-graduate qualifications in computer science and education, and moved to North Wales from Newcastle Upon Tyne.

 Professional career

 Pugh was Head of Business Studies at Coleg Llandrillo Cymru, a large further education college.
 Four years later, he was promoted to an associate principalship at West Cheshire College.
 Following the 2007 elections he took a mountaineering sabbatical in the Himalayas, and on his return to Wales was appointed as Director of the Snowdonia Society, a campaigning environmental charity.
 He was a columnist for the Daily Post (North Wales) and ran consultancy projects before his re selection for the 2015 general election.

 Political career

+Pugh was elected in the National Assembly for Wales election in 1999 to the marginal Clwyd West seat of the National Assembly for Wales.
+He defeated then tory leader Rod Richards for the seat.
+In February 2000, he was appointed by Rhodri Morgan as Deputy Secretary for Health and Social Services, assisting Jane Hutt.
+In October 2000, after Welsh Labour entered a Coalition with the Liberal Democrats, he became the Deputy Minister for Economic Development.